savorn/TP13-Hackintosh/README.md

 # TP13-Hackintosh

-My EFI for Hackintosh on ThinkPad 13.
+My config.plist for Hackintosh on ThinkPad 13.